goauthentik/authentik/website/docs/installation/configuration.md

 Configure how authentik should show avatars for users.
 Following values can be set:

+Default: `gravatar,initials`

 -   `none`: Disables per-user avatars and just shows a 1x1 pixel transparent picture
--   `gravatar`: Uses gravatar with the user's email address (default)
+-   `gravatar`: Uses gravatar with the user's email address
+-   `initials`: Generated avatars based on the user's name
 -   Any URL: If you want to use images hosted on another server, you can set any URL.

     Additionally, these placeholders can be used: